This post may contain affiliate links.

 What to Take to the Baths

-The good news is, since the bathhouse is clothing free you don’t need a swimsuit, so if you’re making a day trip from Frankfurt or forgot yours at your hotel you can still spa with your beautiful buff body parts swinging in the wind.
+The good news is, since the Kaiser Friedrich Bad (bad means bath in German) is clothing free you don’t need a swimsuit.
+This means that if you’re making a day trip from Frankfurt or forgot bathing suit at your hotel you can still spa with your beautiful buff body parts swinging in the wind.

-You should, however, bring flip flops or some kind of shower shoes.
+You should, however, bring flip flops or some kind of shower shoes to the baths.
 If you want to save money, bring your own towels (and a robe if you want one), though they can be rented from the front desk.

 Lockers with computerized locks are provided with your entrance fee.